losvhesy/CSGY-6513-Project/README.md

 ```
 ## Running

 Our analysis notebook relies on Pyspark and jupyter.
 Since Pyspark relies on the Spark session, you can not directly use jupyter notebook command to start the notebook.
-Here is the steps you need to do.
+Here are the steps you need to do.
 ```shell
 export PYSPARK_DRIVER_PYTHON=jupyter
 export PYSPARK_DRIVER_PYTHON_OPTS='notebook'